-5.4.2 TOE CM coverage (ALC_CMS.1)
+5.4.2.
+TOE CM coverage (ALC\CMS.1)

-638 When evaluating the developer's coverage of the TOE in their CM system, the evaluator performs the work units as presented in the CEM.
+When evaluating the developer's coverage of the TOE in their CM system, the evaluator performs the work units as presented in the CEM.

-5.5 ATE: Tests
+5.5.
+ATE: Tests

-5.5.1 Independent Testing - Conformance (ATE_IND.1)
+5.5.1.
+Independent Testing - Conformance (ATE\IND.1)

-- 639 The focus of the testing is to confirm that the requirements specified in the SFRs are being met.
-Additionally, testing is performed to confirm the functionality described in the TSS, as well as the dependencies on the Operational guidance documentation is accurate. - 640 The evaluator performs the CEM work units associated with the ATE_IND.1 SAR.
-Specific testing requirements and EAs are captured for each SFR in Sections 2, 3, and 4.
+The focus of the testing is to confirm that the requirements specified in the SFRs are being met.
+Testing is performed to confirm the functionality, as described in the AGD (operational guidance), TSS and KMD (as specified for the functional specification), is accurate.

+The evaluator performs the CEM work units associated with the ATE\IND.1 SAR.
+Specific testing requirements and EAs are captured for each SFR in Section 2, Evaluation Activities for SFRs, Section 3, Evaluation Activities for Optional Requirements and Section 4, Evaluation Activities for Selection-Based Requirements.

-5.6 AVA: Vulnerability Assessment
+5.6.
+AVA: Vulnerability Assessment

-5.6.1 Vulnerability Survey (AVA_VAN.1)
+5.6.1.
+Vulnerability Survey (AVA\VAN.1)

-- 641 While vulnerability analysis is inherently a subjective activity, a minimum level of analysis can be defined and some measure of objectivity and repeatability (or at least comparability) can be imposed on the vulnerability analysis process.
+While vulnerability analysis is inherently a subjective activity, a minimum level of analysis can be defined and some measure of objectivity and repeatability (or at least comparability) can be imposed on the vulnerability analysis process.
 In order to achieve such objectivity and repeatability it is important that the evaluator follows a set of well-defined activities, and documents their findings so others can follow their arguments and come to the same conclusions as the evaluator.
-While this does not guarantee that different evaluation facilities will identify exactly the same type of vulnerabilities or come to exactly the same conclusions, the approach defines the minimum level of analysis and the scope of that analysis, and provides Certification Bodies a measure of assurance that the minimum level of analysis is being performed by the evaluation facilities. - In order to meet these goals some refinement of the AVA_VAN.1 CEM work units is needed.
-The following table indicates, for each work unit in AVA_VAN.1, whether the CEM work unit is to be performed as written, or if it has been clarified by an Evaluation Activity.
+While this does not guarantee that different evaluation facilities will identify exactly the same type of vulnerabilities or come to exactly the same conclusions, the approach defines the minimum level of analysis and the scope of that analysis, and provides Certification Bodies a measure of assurance that the minimum level of analysis is being performed by the evaluation facilities.

+In order to meet these goals some refinement of the AVA\VAN.1 CEM work units is needed.
+As Table 6, "Mapping of AVA\VAN.1 CEM Work Units to Evaluation Activitiess" indicates, for each work unit in AVA\VAN.1, whether the CEM work unit is to be performed as written, or if it has been clarified by an Evaluation Activity.
 If clarification has been provided, a reference to this clarification is provided in the table.